junzis/pyModeS/README.md

 matches CPR pairs automatically, evicts stale aircraft after a TTL, and flags DF20/21 messages as `icao_verified` when their CRC-derived ICAO was seen recently in clean DF17/18 plaintext.

+Pass timestamps in seconds from a consistent clock.

 ```python
 from pyModeS import PipeDecoder